Hamilton, MAT, Longines: our selection of military watches

 Lip advertising poster

-An accessory held in the palm of the hand, linked to a chain itself linked to a vest or jacket then stored in a pocket, the pocket watch is perfectly readable but also impractical in modern combat.
+An accessory held in the palm of the hand, linked to a chain itself linked to a vest or jacket and then stored in a pocket, the pocket watch is perfectly readable but also impractical in modern combat.
 The latter are also not known for their ability to withstand shocks.

 The wristwatch was not born on the battlefield, this type of watch had already been created before, notably by the French house Breguet.
 Originally, these wristwatches were reserved for a feminine and aristocratic audience.